aragon/aragonOS/docs/aragonOS.md

 business logic.
 We call individual instances of contracts **Proxy** and the logic **base contracts**.
 A Proxy delegates all its logic on a base contract.
 Upgradeability is achieved because this link to the base contract can be modified, effectively updating the Proxy business logic.
+We created [ERC897](https://github.com/ethereum/EIPs/pull/897) to standardize Proxy interfaces for better interoperability in the ecosystem.

 - **Forwarder:** A Forwarder is a contract that, given some conditions, will pass along a certain action to other contract(s).